Overthinking in dating: Sharing too much too soon is not a connection

 “Think about the times you have found yourself on the Grey Grid Roundabout.”

-How the Grey Grid Roundabout™ works in your relationships
+How the Grey Grid Roundabout™ works in dating and saying to much too soon

 In relationships, the Grey Grid Roundabout™ is a pattern of repeated overthinking without resolution.
-It manifests as a mental loop where you analyse interactions, questioning whether you were understood or if you should have adjusted your delivery.
+It manifests as a mental loop where you analyse interactions, questioning whether you were understood or if you should have adjusted your delivery to avoid being "too much."

 The cycle typically involves: